reversemind/hypergate/README.markdown

 Documentation and tutorials on the [Glia Wiki](https://github.com/dendrite/viscosity/wiki/Glia-Wiki)

 #### Logging
- Glia uses [SLF4J](http://www.slf4j.org/) for logging.
+ HyperGate uses [SLF4J](http://www.slf4j.org/) for logging.
 SLF4J is a facade over logging that allows you to plug in any (or no) logging framework.

 #### License